JackBilbo/lxn-dg808s/README.md

   - "Waypoint Delta Min".
 Shows estimated arrival height above minimum height is available, if no min height is set, arrival above waypoint height is shown.

 - Visual stall warning
-- Recommended flap speed calculation and display in speed tape
+- Recommended flap speed calculation and display in speed tape: a colored bar is displayed on the left edge of the speed tape, indicating the recommended speed in grren when your speed is within this range, yellow, if you're outside.
+Recommended speeds depend on your carried ballast.
 - Waypoint arrival height calculation on task page accounts for min height.
 - Bugfix: Metric/Imperial-Setting is now persisted correctly.
 User setting in .flt-File is overridden
 - Alert-Messages: Gear down with Ballast / Spoilers without gear extended below 600ft agl